Steph And Ayesha Curry Generously Donate $25,000 To Golfer Scott Harrington As His Wife Battles Cancer

 He may be a three-time NBA champion, but at the end of the day, Steph Curry is proving that he’s just an all-around good guy.

 This past weekend, CBS Sports shared that Steph Curry competed in the Web.com Ellie Mae Classic in Hayward, California.
-And while the NBA star finished the event in dead last, that didn’t stop his fans from having something to cheer about.
+And while the NBA star finished the event dead last, that didn’t stop his fans from having something to cheer about.

-Following the event, Curry announced that he and his wife, Ayesha, would be donating $25,000 to Web.com Tour golfer Scott Harrington and his wife, Jenn, who is battling her second bout with Hodgkin Lymphoma — a rare form of cancer that spreads from the lymphoid tissue of the body.
-Since May, Harrington has stepped away from the tour to help care for his wife and Steph wants to be sure that the couple is receiving the financial support that they need during this difficult time.
+Following the event, Curry announced that he and his wife, Ayesha, would be donating $25,000 to Web.com Tour golfer Scott Harrington and his wife, Jenn, who is battling her second bout with Hodgkin’s lymphoma — a rare form of cancer that spreads from the lymphoid tissue of the body.
+Since May, Harrington has stepped away from the tour to help care for his wife, and Steph wants to be sure that the couple is receiving the financial support that they need during this difficult time.

 “As I come out here and play with these professionals, it’s about raising their notoriety in terms of the game of golf,” Curry, the Golden State Warriors star said Friday.
 “And a guy, Scott Harrington, who’s not out here right now, I had a chance to talk to him on the phone this morning and let him know, as part of my participation in the tournament this year, the Ellie Mae Classic, that I was gonna donate $25,000 to the GoFundMe page that’s there to support his family.”